 29. Improving tabs and visibility

 QGIS 3 allows for serious customization so you can really personalize it.
 For example, you can dock several panels together.
-These tabbed floating docks is for striking a great balance for screen real estate.
+These tabbed floating docks are for striking a great balance for screen real estate.

 If you want to completely have your main layout in focus, it’s a matter of pressing Ctrl+Tab as a keyboard shortcut key.
 This command toggles for complete map visibility.

 30. Selection by form

 It’s sometimes the small things that count.
 When you want to select features by value, QGIS 3 has added a way to zoom or flash features that you select.
-In addition, you can select, remove and add features by selecting between a set of values.
+Also, you can select, remove, and add features by selecting between a set of values.

-Alternatively, you can select by expression which requires some basic syntax for expressions.
-For example, you can select anything from geometry, fields, colors and even fuzzy matching.
+Alternatively, you can select by an expression that requires some basic syntax for expressions.
+For example, you can select anything from geometry, fields, colors, and even fuzzy matching.

 31. Data defined parameters

 In QGIS 3, users can set up data defined parameters from fields which drive geoprocessing tools.
 For example, you can buffer features based on a buffer distance field.

-On the other hand, geometry generators render modified or new geometry based on values entered by expression editor.
-In layer styling, this how to create geometry generators of your own.
+On the other hand, geometry generators render modified or new geometry based on values entered by the expression editor.
+In layer styling, this how-to creates geometry generators of your own.

 32. CAD tools for easier shapes

 To continue its theme of making easier digitizing tools, QGIS 3 has included tools to trace at a distance, track edits, and use simple calendar pickers for date fields.

 Of course, aside from all that QGIS 3 steps up to the plate offering a suite of CAD tools for better shapes.
-For example, when you create a rectangle, you can start from the center, from three points or from the corner.
+For example, when you create a rectangle, you can start from the center, from three points, or the corner.
 This makes it a whole new ball game for CAD style editing in QGIS.